Top-rated local movers that handle San Jose to Chicago moves

 - Chicago is considered to be less safe than San Jose with a score of 33.87 vs San Jose’s 52.27.

-- Air quality in Chicago is good, and in San Jose it's moderate.
+- Air quality in Chicago is Good, and in San Jose it’s Moderate.

 - Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

 - State licensing: In Illinois, regulations on in-state moves and local movers are set forth by the Illinois Commerce Commission.
 To move household goods locally and intrastate, companies need to have a Certificate of Public Convenience and Necessity, so make sure the companies you’re considering have one and that it’s current.
-Make sure the moving company you use has a license before hiring.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can verify a Illinois moving license and its status through the state's public utilities commission.
+- State regulator: You can verify a Illinois moving company’s license by visiting the state’s public utilities commission.

 - Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.
 For more extensive protection matching your items’ full value, consult your moving company for alternative options or consider a third-party insurance provider.